Mattin-sharif/portfolio/README.md

 # Hi, I'm Muhammad Mattin 👋 👩🏾‍💻

 ## About Me
-Data Analyst with a Master's in Business Analytics from Queen's University Belfast and graduted from EY data analysis academy.
+Data Analyst with a Master's in Business Analytics from Queen's University Belfast and graduated from EY Data Analytics Academy.
 Skilled in SQL, R, Python, Power-BI and Tableau, with experience in consulting, technology, and marketing.
 Passionate about leveraging data to drive business decisions and enhance customer experiences.

 ## Education
 - EY Data Analytics Academy (11/2024 - 01/2025)